 Preferred stocks, like debt obligations, are generally fixed-income securities.
 Shareholders of preferred stocks normally have the right to receive dividends at a fixed rate when and as declared by the issuer's board of directors, but do not participate in other amounts available for distribution by the issuing corporation.
 Dividends on the preferred stock may be cumulative, and generally all cumulative dividends must be paid prior to common shareholders receiving any dividends.
-Because as a general matter preferred stock dividends must be paid before common stock dividends, preferred stocks generally entitled to a specified liquidation preference, which is generally the same as the par or stated value, and are senior in right of payment to common stock.
+Because as a general matter preferred stock dividends must be paid before common stock dividends, preferred stocks generally entitle to a specified liquidation preference, which is generally the same as the par or stated value, and are senior in right of payment to common stock.
 Preferred stocks are, however, equity securities in the sense that they do not represent a liability of the issuer and, therefore, do not offer as great a degree of protection of capital or assurance of continued income as investments in corporate debt securities.
-In addition, preferred stocks are subordinated in right of payment to all debt obligations and creditors of the issuer, and convertible preferred stocks may be subordinated to other preferred stock of the same issuer.
+In addition, preferred stock of the same issuer.